kercre123/wire-prod-pod/README.md

 wget -O - https://wire.my.to/setup-wire-pod.sh | bash
 ```

-4. Once that has completed, go to the URL it tells you to go to in a browser and click on `Set up wire-pod (API keys, STT service, etc)`.
+4. Once that has completed, go to [http://escapepod:8080](http://escapepod:8080) in a browser and click on `Set up wire-pod (API keys, STT service, etc)`.
 From there, follow the instructions.
-It should then be set up.
+It should then be set up and voice commands should now work on Vector.

 ## Updating